prologos1/commentsform2/README.md

-# commentstest2
+Test form comments PHP, JS (+Jquery)
-for personal test
+This is only for personal tests.